Printed versions of all HBS Doctoral theses are available for use in Baker Library Special Collections.

 The collection includes administrative, operational, programmatic, and academic records with permanent historical value.
 As the official record keeper, the HBS Archives provides documentary evidence of decisions, program development and pivotal events.
 Student publications, event posters, and other materials vividly capture student life on campus.
 Photographic images illustrate the history of HBS, including faculty members, staff, students, the campus, and special events.

-Research archivists can work with you to identify photographs, documents as well as audio and video files for use in HBS publications, presentations, media productions, and other School products.
+Research archivists can work with you to identify photographs, and documents as well as audio and video files for use in HBS publications, presentations, media productions, and other School products.